Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: Lyapunov coefficient of the centres

 or equivalently $\phi \in (\frac{1}{24},\frac{5}{24})$ (assuming $\phi\in (-\frac{1}{4},\frac{1}{4}) $ which is needed to avoid degenerate cases of the ellipse $\psi$).

 Recall that we have restricted our attention to the top of the resonance region.
-On the bottom, similar computations also yield \eqref{eq:Lyapunov_coef:l1_first_order}, where in this case $C_0<0$ so $l_1>0$.
+On the bottom, essentially the same computation yields \eqref{eq:Lyapunov_coef:l1_first_order} with opposite sign and absolute value inside the square root as in this case $C_0<0$.
 Thus, the first Lyapunov coefficient is non-zero and the bifurcation is generic.